GypsyDangerous/Times-Tables/README.md

 # Times-Tables
 Repo for my Times tables project.
 Inspired by Simon Tiger https://github.com/simon-tiger/times_tables.
+All of the code is my own but the idea came from Simon

 **The final product of my times table grid.**